karenpayneoregon/web-app-code-samples/Revenue.Configuration.Core1/readme.md

 ﻿# About

-EF Core version of code in project `Revenue.Configuration.Core` which uses `appsettings.json`
+EF Core version of code in project `Revenue.Configuration.Core` which uses `appsettings.json` to read application settings from a database.

 ![Diagram](assets/diagram.png)